home > indexing

 My Page Ranges Aren't Working

-it is absolutely no surprise that your page ranges are having problems.
+It is absolutely no surprise that your page ranges are having problems.
 Microsoft Word's functionality for page ranges is abysmal.
 The only good thing I can say about it is that is exists!
 (There are other applications with embedded indexing functionality that don't allow for the existence of ranges, like the add-in for Quark.
 But wow, who's writing a big index using Quark?)

 For your ranges to be working, three things have to happen simultaneously.
 First, your {XE} syntax has to be correct.
 Make sure you're using quotation marks when appropriate; in fact, it's a good idea to use them all the time by default.
 (If you don't know the syntax, read about the \r flag at my syntax pageopens in new window.)
 Second, you have to have a valid bookmark name as the argument to the \r flag.
 Third, you have to have am existing, functional bookmark with a name that matches your argument.